lisahamm/lisahamm.github.io/source/_posts/2015-01-15-the-code-kata-practice-for-programmers.markdown

 TypeError:
   nil can't be coerced into Fixnum
 ```
+This error message is a common one--it occurs when trying to access an item of an array with an index that reaches further than the length of an array (this results in a nil value).
 In order to make this test pass, the score method needs a variable to keep track of the frame number.
 The while loop within this method needs to execute while the frame number is less than 10.
 ```
 def score
   total = 0